Azeez Al-Shaair’s anti-genocide note: Muslims tackle NFL fine with charity

 Al-Shaair wore nose tape captioned “Stop the Genocide” during a pre-game TV interview last week, without specifically referring to a particular conflict.
 But the message was widely understood to be about the atrocities in Gaza and Sudan.

-“If Aziz was going to use his platform to stand up for humanity, and there was going to be a financial consequence, instead of that moment ending in punishment, the community chose to redirect it, so we can all collectively raise funds towards Palestine and Sudan for those who actually need it,” Riaz told Al Jazeera.
+“If Azeez was going to use his platform to stand up for humanity, and there was going to be a financial consequence, instead of that moment ending in punishment, the community chose to redirect it, so we can all collectively raise funds towards Palestine and Sudan for those who actually need it,” Riaz told Al Jazeera.

 Former NFL player Husain Abdullah donated $11,593 to the charity Human Development Fund (HDF) in response to the fine.
 A separate, ongoing fundraiser by Riaz on the platform Launchgood also aims to donate the same amount to HDF.